LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS) - beta/using-mcs-toolkit.md

 As well as indicating how the MCS for each conversation has evolved over time, the name of the agent, the number of agent messages and the number of consumer messages are also displayed.

-## **Conversations**
+## Conversations

 ![](/img/using-mcs-toolkit5.png)

 The conversations page displays all conversations according to the applied filters.
 The columns displayed are as follows:

-* Start - The time the visitor first started a conversation with the agent (displayed in the MCS Toolkit user’s local time), or the time the agent resumed the conversation with the consumer (start and end times are also provided by UTC time via the CSV export function).
+* **Start** - The time the visitor first started a conversation with the agent (displayed in the MCS Toolkit user’s local time), or the time the agent resumed the conversation with the consumer (start and end times are also provided by UTC time via the CSV export function).
-* Duration (mins) - The time frame between when the consumer started the conversation until it was ended by either the consumer or the agent.
+* **Duration (mins)** - The time frame between when the consumer started the conversation until it was ended by either the consumer or the agent.
-* MCS - The Meaningful Connection Score.
+* **MC**S - The Meaningful Connection Score.
 For further information on how the MCS is calculated, refer to the [Meaningful Connection Score ](data-reporting-meaningful-connection-score-(MCS)-meaningful-connection-score-(MCS)-overview.html)overview.
-* MCS trend - An indication of how the consumer sentiment changed from the beginning to the end of the conversation - for example, if a conversation began at -50 MCS, but ended at 100 MCS, the trend is +150 and indicates a strong improvement in consumer sentiment and the perception of the brand.
+* **MCS trend** - An indication of how the consumer sentiment changed from the beginning to the end of the conversation - for example, if a conversation began at -50 MCS, but ended at 100 MCS, the trend is +150 and indicates a strong improvement in consumer sentiment and the perception of the brand.
-* CSAT (messaging conversations only) - The customer satisfaction score, calculated from post-conversation survey data, reflects the consumers’ rating of a brand’s engagement with them.
+* **CSAT (messaging conversations only)** - The customer satisfaction score, calculated from post-conversation survey data, reflects the consumers’ rating of a brand’s engagement with them.
-* Agent - The name of the latest agent assigned to the conversation.
+* **Agent** - The name of the latest agent assigned to the conversation.
 Due to the continuous nature of messaging conversations, it is likely that more than one agent had been active in conversation with the consumer over time.
 The full list of participants in the conversation can be viewed by clicking on the conversation, or via the CSV export function.
-* Skill - The latest skill assigned to the conversation.
+* **Skill** - The latest skill assigned to the conversation.
-* Group - The latest Agent Group that the agent(s) assigned to the conversation belong to.
+* **Group** - The latest Agent Group that the agent(s) assigned to the conversation belong to.
-* First (messaging conversations only) - This column indicates if it is the first time the consumer has contacted with the brand.
+* **First (messaging conversations only)** - This column indicates if it is the first time the consumer has contacted with the brand.
-* Device - The device the consumer started the conversation from.
+* **Device** - The device the consumer started the conversation from.
-* TTFR (min) - Time to First Response, the time between the consumer’s first message and the agent’s first response.
+* **TTFR (min)** - Time to First Response, the time between the consumer’s first message and the agent’s first response.
-* Response time (min) - The average response time between the agent and consumer during the conversation.
+* **Response time (min)** - The average response time between the agent and consumer during the conversation.
-* Agent messages - The number of messages sent by the agent during a conversation.
+* **Agent messages** - The number of messages sent by the agent during a conversation.
-* Consumer messages - The number of messages sent by the consumer during a conversation.
+* **Consumer messages** - The number of messages sent by the consumer during a conversation.

 Users can apply the sort filters in order to focus on certain conversations, or types of conversations.
 For example, sorting by MCS allows users to quickly see the highest and lowest ranked conversations, while sorting by TTFR enables users to see the impact of a long (or short) TTFR on the MCS.

-## **Conversation breakdown**
+## Conversation breakdown

 In-depth analysis of the MCS data for each conversation is provided on this view, providing users with insight into the fluctuations in MCS during a conversation, and understand why these changes occurred.

-### **Conversation details**
+### Conversation details

 ![](/img/using-mcs-toolkit6.png)